US Open, day 6 men’s roundup: Thiem, Medvedev into fourth round; Pospisil continues upset streak

 “I still have to raise my level if I want to go deeper,” he explained.

-Auger-Aliassime, the 15th seed, blew away France’s Corentin Moutet 6-1, 6-0, 6-4 in just an hour and 57 mins, becoming the first player born in the 2000s to reached a Grand Slam fourth round.
+Auger-Aliassime, the 15th seed, blew away France’s Corentin Moutet 6-1, 6-0, 6-4 in just an hour and 57 mins, becoming the first male player born in the 2000s to reached a Grand Slam fourth round.

 “Dominic has been getting stronger and stronger year after year,” said Auger-Aliassime.